Spinal Stenosis Specialists

 • Radiofrequency ablation

-AABP Integrative Pain Care also offers minimally invasive lumbar decompression (MILD®).
+AABP Integrative Pain Care and Wellness also offers minimally invasive lumbar decompression (MILD®).
 This procedure uses one tiny incision to access the ligaments in your spine.
 By removing some of the tissue in the area affected by stenosis, it’s possible to relieve pressure and restore function to the nerves.